SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Regarding source code, it might be the case that the software you are working on is under a free license such as _GNU General Public License_.
 Such license will typically let you freely archive and share the source code on any plateform you'd like, as well as any derived materials such as logos or screenshots.

-Regarding other material, such as working documents, photos, videos, it might be the case that there is no predefined license attached to them.
+Regarding other material, such as working documents, photos, videos, there might be no predefined license attached to them.
 In that case you may want to reach out to the copyright owner and ask them for their authorisation to archive and share their documents.
 You will want to be specific on the use you will make of these documents and about the plateforms you will use in the process.

 As you get more information about copyrights and licenses don't forget to fill in the `catalogue.md` file accordingly.
 You will also want to keep a record of all the authorisations you may have been granted : that might mean storing email discussions or contract pdf for the record.